GGKhan/Learning-React/README.md

 npm install react-router.dom
-To develope a routes we have to create routing configuration import createRouterBrowser , RouterProvider from react-router-dom We can Give path accordngly, import { RouterProvider, createBrowserRouter } from "react-router-dom";
+To develope a routes we have to create routing configuration import createRouterBrowser , RouterProvider from react-router-dom We can Give path accordingly, import { RouterProvider, createBrowserRouter } from "react-router-dom";
 const appRouting = createBrowserRouter ([
     {